 While the taps and toilets are all frozen on the land, the water is still running absolutely fine on the boat because the tank and pipework is far from freezing.
 The toilets can't be flushed on land but the boat toilet is absolutely fine as it runs on raw salt water.
 So that's 2 - 0 to the boat compared to land living.

-Most sane people who live on their boats
+Exposed cockpit.
+Most sane people who live on their boats would have got this covered over with a winter boom tent.

 No problem for keeping drinks chilled though